inputobjects/wideangle-nuxt/README.md

 # How to get started

-You can enable Wide Angle Analytics in your Nuxt projects in just a a few steps.
+You can enable Wide Angle Analytics in your Nuxt projects in just a few steps.
 No complex configuration needed, as our sane defaults provide you with a reliable and privacy-centric deployment out of the box.

 1. Go to the [Wide Angle](https://wideangle.co) website and create an account.
 You can enoy a free 14-day trail.
 No Credit Card is required.
 [Learn more.](https://wideangle.co/documentation/create-account)
 2. [Create a new site](https://wideangle.co/documentation/create-and-configure-site) and activate it.